What to Eat to Reverse Fatty Liver Disease, from a Registered Dietician

 - Chia seeds

+The flavanoidsd in tea are helpful to help flush fat out of the liver, studies have found.
 Research has suggested that a higher flavonoid intake is associated with a lower likelihood of fatty liver, across various ethnicities.
 Flavonoids are plant chemicals (or phytonutrients) that provide health benefits through cell signaling pathways and antioxidant effects.
 Flavonoid-rich foods are foods of a plant origin and include: